 4. Idiom Land

-The Twitter account for the English-language grammar tool Grammarly is really useful for English learners and native speakers alike.
+The Grammarly Twitter account for the English-language grammar tool Grammarly is really useful for English learners and native speakers alike which makes it one of the best Twitter accounts to learn ENlgish.
 They review seasonal words, clarify confusing points of grammar, and make suggestions about improving your writing.
 They also post short articles relevant to topics in the news, so they’re a good resource for topical vocabulary words too.

 Up at the very northern end of Scotland are a little collection of islands called the Orkney Islands.
 As you can imagine, not very many people live there, but they do have a library.
 For some reason the Orkney Library’s Twitter account has become famous for being funny about all sorts of things.
 They post about books in their library, local artists, history, and sometimes just about the weather.
 They are Scottish, so some of the phrases might be a bit unfamiliar, but it’s good dialect practise!